 Units of length: The cubit was the first recorded unit used by ancient peoples to measure length.
 There were several cubits of different magnitudes that were used.
 The common cubit was the length of the forearm from the elbow to the tip of the middle finger.
 It was divided into the span of the hand (one-half cubit), the palm or width of the hand (one sixth), and the digit or width of a finger (one twenty-fourth).
 The Royal or Sacred Cubit, which was 7 palms or 28 digits long, was used in constructing buildings and monuments and in surveying.
 The inch, foot, and yard evolved from these units through a complicated transformation not yet fully understood.
 Some believe they evolved from cubic measures; others believe they were simple proportions or multiples of the cubit.
 In any case, the Greeks and Romans inherited the foot from the Egyptians.
 The Roman foot was divided into both 12 unciae (inches) and 16 digits.
-The Romans also introduced the mile of 1000 paces or double steps, the pace being equal to five Roman feet.
 The Roman mile of 5000 feet was introduced into England during the occupation.
-Queen Elizabeth, who reigned from 1558 to 1603, changed, by statute, the mile to 5280 feet or 8 furlongs, a furlong being 40 rods of 51⁄2 yards each.
+Queen Elizabeth, who reigned from 1558 to 1603, changed, by statute, the mile to 5280 feet or 8 furlongs, a furlong being 40 rods of $5\frac{1}{2}$ yards each.